Pickleball Fact Sheet

 2020 Pickleball Fact Sheet

 Pickleball is a court sport played on a badminton-sized court with the net set to a height of 34 inches at the center.
-It is played with a perforated plastic ball similar to a wiffle ball and composite or wooden paddles about twice the size of ping-pong paddles.
+It is played with a perforated plastic ball like a wiffle ball and composite or wooden paddles about twice the size of ping-pong paddles.
 It can be played indoors or outdoors and is easy for beginners to learn, but can develop into a fast-paced, competitive game for experienced players.
 In addition, the game has developed a passionate following due to its friendly, social nature, and its multi-generational appeal.

 Pickleball can be played as singles or doubles.
 New players can learn the basic rules quickly in a single session.
 No special apparel is needed – just something comfortable and appropriate for a court sport.
 Equipment is inexpensive and easily portable.
 The game can be played by all ages and is particularly popular in school P.E. programs and in adult living communities.